Oceanside Family Therapy & Assessments

 If you are suffering from anxiety, depression, fear of flying, phobias, compulsive behaviors, PTSD, or any of many other qualifying disorders and feel that you would benefit from an officially diagnosed Emotional Support Animal, contact us for a mental health assessment and clinical interview today.

-Mental Health Assessment to determine qualification for an Emotional Support Animal - package (includes a review of results follow up appointment and documenting letter, if applicable).
+Mental Health Assessment to determine qualification for an Emotional Support Animal - package (includes a review of results follow up appointment and documenting letter to the entity listed in the release form, if applicable).
 Total $350